 Allied International Corp. of Virginia, an importer of food items, sued the candy company May 12, saying its “Cambridge and Thames” trademarks were infringed by the Revere, Massachusetts- based company.
 This mark was used for candy produced for Allied by the New England company.

 The product, produced by the company known as Necco, was then shipped to discount retailer Dollar General Corp.
-(DG) in Goodlettsville, Tennessee, through whose stores it was sold, according to court papers.
+(DG:US) in Goodlettsville, Tennessee, through whose stores it was sold, according to court papers.

 Allied claims that it received orders from Dollar General for 2012 and planned to use the New England company to fill the orders worth about $3.6 million.
 The company said that when its trucks arrived to pick up the orders, it was told that the candy company had canceled its contract and was dealing directly with Dollar General.